SquirtleSquadProgramming/ScarkSource/.github/ISSUE_TEMPLATE/error-report.md

 ---
 name: Error report
-about: Create a report to help us improve
+about: Report a game breaking error or exception.
 title: ''
 labels: error
 assignees: ''